dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Verhoeff algorithm is a checksum formula for error detection developed by the Dutch mathematician Jacobus Verhoeff and was first published in 1969
 14 KB (935 words) - 07:21, 23 January 2018

-List of genetic algorithm applications
-This is a list of genetic algorithm (GA) applications.
-Bayesian inference links to particle methods in Bayesian statistics and hidden Markov chain models
-22 KB (2,054 words) - 13:08, 22 February 2019

 Wagner–Fischer algorithm
 Wagner–Fischer algorithm is a dynamic programming algorithm that computes the edit distance between two strings of characters.
 The Wagner–Fischer algorithm has a
 10 KB (1,199 words) - 05:40, 17 February 2019

-Quantum computing (redirect from Quantum search algorithms) classical computer could not.
-In 1994, Peter Shor shocked the world with an algorithm that had the potential to decrypt all secured communications.
-There are
-99 KB (11,229 words) - 06:25, 3 April 2019

 Prime-factor FFT algorithm
 The prime-factor algorithm (PFA), also called the Good–Thomas algorithm (1958/1963), is a fast Fourier transform (FFT) algorithm that re-expresses the